rsanchezsaez/CargoManager/README.md

     }
 }

-// You can respond to the SMProductRequestDidReceiveResponseNotification in the following manner
+// You can respond to the SMProductRequestDidReceiveResponseNotification in the following manner.
 - (void)viewDidLoad
 {
     [super viewDidLoad];